 - 1. Personal physical illness that prevents attendance at School (at the discretion of the Principal or his/her designee, a written statement from a physician may be required). - 2.
 Personal mental illness such that the student will not benefit from instruction (at the discretion of the Principal or his/her designee, a written statement from a physician/mental health professional may be required). - 3.
 Illness in the family necessitating the presence of the child (at the discretion of the Principal or his/her designee, a written statement from a physician and an explanation as to why the child's absence was necessary may be required). - 4.
-Quarantine of the home (absence will be excused for the duration of the quarantine as determined by proper health officials). - 5.
+Quarantine in the home (absence will be excused for the duration of the quarantine as determined by proper health officials). - 5.
 Death in the family (absence will be excused for no more than eighteen (18) hours unless the Principal or his/her designee determines that a longer absence is reasonably necessary). - 6.
-Medical or dental appointments (at the discretion of the Principal or his/her designee, a written statement from a physician confirming the appointment may be required). - 7.
-Observance of religious holidays consistent with the child's truly held religious beliefs. - 8.
-College or university visits (at the discretion of the Principal or his/her designee, verification of the date and time of the visit may be requested).
+Medical, behavioral, or dental appointments (at the discretion of the Principal or his/her designee, a written statement from a physician, mental health professional, or dentist confirming the appointment may be required). - 7.
+Observance of religious holidays consistent with the child's truly held religious beliefs of the child or the child's family. - 8.
+College or university visits (at the discretion of the Principal or his/her designee, verification of the date and time of the visit may be requested). - 9.
+Pre-enlistment reporting to military enlistment processing station (at the discretion of the Principal or his/her designee, a written verification confirming the date and time reporting may be required).

-- 9. Absence due to a placement in or changes to a foster care placement or any court proceeding related to a student's foster care status. - 10.
-Absences due to a student being homeless. - 11.
-The existence of an emergency condition at home such as absence, illness, or death of the parent. - 12.
-Necessary work in a family business or on a family farm (after proof of necessary absence is provided to the Principal or his/her designee. - 13.
-Necessary work directly and exclusively for a child's parent, if the child is over the age of fourteen (14) and has been in regular attendance at school during the current school year (after proof of necessary absence is provided to the Principal or his/her designee). - 14.
-Instruction at home from a person qualified to teach the branches of education in which instruction is required, and such additional branches, as the advancement and needs of the child may require (after adequate certification of home instruction has been provided to the Principal or his/her designee). - 15.
-An emergency or set of circumstances which in the judgment of the School constitutes a good and sufficient cause for absence. - 16.
+- 10. Absence due to a placement in or changes to a foster care placement or any court proceeding related to a student's foster care status. - 11.
+Absences due to a student being homeless. - 12.
+Absences due to deployment activities of a parent or custodian. - 13.
+The existence of an emergency condition at home such as absence, illness, or death of the parent or custodian. - 14.
+Necessary work in a family business or on a family farm (after proof of necessary absence is provided to the Principal or his/her designee. - 15.
+Necessary work directly and exclusively for a child's parent, if the child is over the age of fourteen (14) and has been in regular attendance at school during the current school year (after proof of necessary absence is provided to the Principal or his/her designee). - 16.
+Instruction at home from a person qualified to teach the branches of education in which instruction is required, and such additional branches, as the advancement and needs of the child may require (after adequate certification of home instruction has been provided to the Principal or his/her designee). - 17.
+An emergency or set of circumstances which in the judgment of the School constitutes a good and sufficient cause for absence. - 18.
 If a student is absent from School for the sole purpose of traveling out of state to participate in a School-approved enrichment activity or extracurricular activity, the School shall count that absence as an excused absence, up to a maximum of twenty-four (24) hours per school year that the School is open for instruction.
 The student must complete any classroom assignments he/she misses due to the absence.
 If the student will be absent for twenty-four (24) or more consecutive hours that the School is open for instruction, a classroom teacher must accompany the student during the travel period to provide the student with instructional assistance in order to count the student as in attendance.